Eurogroup head: agreed with Greece on many issues, assessment on Tuesday

 Greek officials say a wave of evictions under a less generous law could boost support for the far-right Golden Dawn party and depress property prices as homes are auctioned off, further diminishing the value of mortgage collateral for banks.

-But Dijsselbloem said last week the foreclosures law must be passed before banks could be recapitalised, because it had a direct impact on the number of bad loans that banks would have to deal with through recapitalisation.
+But Dijsselbloem said last week the foreclosures law must be passed before banks could be recapitalized, because it had a direct impact on the number of bad loans that banks would have to deal with through recapitalization.

-"They are trying to finalise the whole package later today, otherwise tomorrow," the euro zone official said.
+"They are trying to finalize the whole package later today, otherwise tomorrow," the euro zone official said.

 "After stock taking in the EWG, in principle the ESM (European Stability Mechanism) board of directors can decide on disbursements," the official said.